SAKSHAM-SAAM/git-workshop/README.md

 # git-workshop

-OWASP society GITworkshop
+practice push  and pull request can be done on this README .
-practice push .
+People new to git community can commit sensible changes for their practise .